arpit74170/Netflix-Clone/README.md

 Here is the Netflix clone
 Slills - HTML,CSS
-First year project of web devlopment
+project of web devlopment